 - Infant Immortality: Averted.
-In the very first book, both of Angel's brothers are killed off, one moments after birth, the other at just a few days old.
+In the original edition of the very first book, both of Angel's brothers are killed off, one moments after birth by its mother, the other at just a few days old by a pack of orcas.
 The Trench has two children dying, one killed by Angel, the other being Jonas and Terry's unborn child, who was stillborn before the events of the book.

 - Karmic Death: Michael Maren in the third book is ultimately killed by his own pet Megalodon, Scarface.